KEY FACTS

 - The Oil Pollution Act: Requires the development of Area Contingency Plans to prepare and plan for oil spill response on a regional scale.

-Railroads deploy internal, contracted and third-party environmental experts to assess the impacts on health and the environment after an incident.
-These qualified experts assess safety, health and environmental aspects to ensure a robust response to incidents and derailments determined by the unique situation and any risks posed by an actual or potentially hazardous or non-hazardous substance release.
-They use sophisticated equipment to monitor the site and community air quality, soil and water (surface, drinking and groundwater) and collect samples following applicable guidelines and regulations.
+These qualified experts ensure a robust response to incidents and derailments.
+The unique situation and any risks from an actual or potential hazardous substance release determine the response.
+Using sophisticated equipment, they monitor the site and community air quality, soil, and water (surface, drinking, and groundwater).
+This process is essential for effective hazmat remediation.
 Independent third-party testing laboratories use approved testing methods to analyze these samples.

 Railroad Accountability